mattwar/UnionTypes/README.md

 - A *Tag Union* is not limited to a set of unique types, but is instead constrained to a set of uniquely named cases (tags) like an enum is, but each case may also carry with it its own unique set of variables.
 Tag unions (or traditional discriminated unions) originate from languages with a history of not having classes or inheritance.
-Typical usage patterns include constructing the union from cases and values and later matching on the case and deconstructing the values back into local variables.
+Typical usage patterns in those languages include constructing the union from cases and values and later matching on the case and deconstructing the values back into local variables.

 The types provided in the library are all presented as type unions to give you the option to interact with the case values outside of the union.
 They each implement the `ITypeUnion` interface that enables conditionally constructing them, accessing their values, and converting them to other type unions.
 Tag unions share no commonality that would make this possible.

+The types are provided because they are the ones that the community typically ask for when discussing discriminated unions.

-- The `OneOf` type is a family of generic types that can hold a single value constrained to the set of types declared in its type arguments.
+- The `OneOf` type is a family of generic struct types that can hold a single value constrained to the set of types declared in its type arguments.
 You may already have access to a type like this from another source or by a different name.
-This is a good choice for most use cases, but has the drawback of boxing value types, which could matter if your application is sensitive to GC pressure.
+This is a good choice for most use cases, when the types you want to include are not already together in a hierarchy and are primarily already reference types, but has the drawback of boxing value types, which could matter if your application is sensitive to GC pressure.

 - The `Option` type is a type that is often built into languages to represent a value that may or may not be present, similar to how some might use a null to represent the absence of a value.